Privacy statement for the register of Save the Children Finland’s Nettivihje.fi service

 12. Automated decision-making and profiling

-All contacts and requests concerning this privacy statement should be submitted in writing or in person to the contact person referred to in section two (2).
-Data subjects may also contact us in person or in writing at the following address:
+All contacts and requests regarding this statement must be made in writing or in person to the contact person named in section two (2) or sent to Pelastakaa Lapset ry, Koskelantie 38, 00610 Helsinki.

-Please be prepared to verify your identity with a photo identification.
+The person making the contact must be prepared to prove their identity with a photo ID.

-This privacy statement may be updated from time to time, for example, due to changes in legislation.
-We recommend visiting our website regularly to view possible amendments to the privacy statement.
+This privacy policy may be updated from time to time, for example, in the event of changes in legislation.
+We recommend that you visit our website regularly and take note of any changes to the policy.

 [1] INHOPE (International Association of Internet Hotlines) www.inhope.org